LouRitter/blazin-paddles/DATABASE_SCHEMA.md

 -- Enable RLS
 ALTER TABLE public.bookings ENABLE ROW LEVEL SECURITY;

--- Policy 1: Users can only read their own bookings CREATE POLICY "Users can read own bookings" ON public.bookings
+-- Policy 1: All authenticated users can read ALL bookings (needed for availability checking) -- This is required so that the fetchCourtAvailability function can see all bookings -- to determine which time slots are already taken and prevent double bookings CREATE POLICY "Allow all users to read all bookings" ON public.bookings
-    FOR SELECT USING (auth.uid() = user_id);
+    FOR SELECT USING (auth.role() = 'authenticated');

 -- Policy 2: Users can create bookings for themselves CREATE POLICY "Users can create own bookings" ON public.bookings